CyberShadow/RABCDAsm/README.md

 Limitations
 ===========

 Metadata is currently ignored.
-I haven't noticed any metadata blocks in any Flash applications I've disassembled.
+I haven't noticed any metadata blocks in any SWF files I've disassembled.

 License
 =======